akuefler/akuefler.github.io/spike_blog.md

 In my previous post, I explored how Fovea can elucidate the process of picking the best number of dimensions to express multivariate data.
 As a corollary, I provided a bit of information about Principal Component Analysis (PCA) and showed off the geometry of this projection-based dimensionality reduction method.
 With these basics in place, we can turn to a fun application of PCA (and visual diagnostics) to a real problem in neuroscience.
 Namely, how do we determine which brain cells emit which spikes if we record a sample containing different signals?

 ##Background
 A multi-electrode array is a tiny bed of pin-like sensors driven into the soft jelly of the brain.
-Each pin (electrode) records electrical changes across the membrane of an individual neuron as a numerical value that dips and spikes as the cell hyper- and de-polarizes.
-Given that the array can contain tens or hundreds of electrodes, XYZ
+Each pin (electrode) records electrical changes near individual neurons as a numerical value that dips and spikes as the cell hyper- and de-polarizes.
+Given that the array can contain tens or hundreds of electrodes, multi-electrode arrays collect matrix data describing voltage at many different points.

 Such direct recording of many cells is sometimes likened to lowering a series of microphones into a stadium during a sports game.
 Whereas low-resolution brain scans (e.g., fMRI, EEG) record the roar of the entire crowd, multi-electrode arrays pick out the voices of individual neurons.
 But even though we can aim our recorders at individuals, we’re still bound to pick up surrounding speakers.
 Neuroscientists run into a problem identifying Alice the neuron, when Bob and Carol are shouting nearby.